The Normalization of Conspiracy Culture

 Kelly has defended her decision to do the interview in the first place by describing Jones’s popularity: “How does Jones, who traffics in these outrageous conspiracy theories, have the respect of the president of the United States and an audience of millions?”
 The public interest in questioning a person like Jones, she argues, eclipses any worries about normalizing his outlandish views.
 The questions are arguably more valuable than the answers.

 Many journalists agree with Kelly’s reasoning.
 But it’s also true, scholars say, that giving a platform to conspiracy theorists has measurable harmful effects on society.
 In 1995, a group of Stanford University psychologists interviewed people either right before or right after they’d viewed Oliver Stone’s 1991 film JFK, which was full of conspiracy theories.
-Rob Brotherton, who describes the findings in his book, Suspicious Minds: Why We Believe Conspiracy Theories, says people leaving the movie described themselves as less likely to vote in an upcoming election and less likely to volunteer or donate to a political campaign, compared with those walking in.
+Brotherton, who describes the findings in Suspicious Minds, says people leaving the movie described themselves as less likely to vote in an upcoming election and less likely to volunteer or donate to a political campaign, compared with those walking in.
 “Merely watching the movie eroded, at least temporarily, a little of the viewer’s sense of civic engagement,” Brotherton writes.

 There are other examples of real-world consequences of giving platforms to conspiracy theorists, too.
 The conspiracy theory known as Pizzagate, which rose to prominence across websites like 4chan and niche conservative blogs, resulted in a man firing a weapon in a Washington, D.C., pizza parlor.